Department:School of Nursing & Midwifery

 Having qualified as a RN at University College London, Pam specialised in critical care and worked at Guys Hospital, London.
 Pam completed a BSc (Hons) Health Studies, registered her teaching qualification with the NMC and undertook a Higher Degree qualification in Physiology she is currently undertaking doctoral studies at City University London.
 Her research interests relate to the patient and relative experience in critical care, patient safety and emotional literacy of nursing staff and she has published and presented widely in these areas.

 We are at the beginning of understanding the long term legacy of critical care, indeed it is claimed that understanding and supporting “critical care survivorship” is the greatest challenge for practitioners working within this care setting.
 As a critical care nurse by background I have witnessed and engaged with the many challenges faced by patients, families and practitioners.
 How family members experience critical care has been a particular research interest.
 Issues around the early detection of the deteriorating patient and the contribution that simulation can play is an associated research interest.

-Supervision of pre & post registration nurses and ODPs on undergraduate major projects
+Supervision of pre- and post-registration nurses and operating department practitioners (ODPs) on undergraduate major projects.

 Member of National Guideline group for BACCN

 Walker, S., Andrew, S., Page, P., Davis, K. (2015) The role of managers regarding the impact of CPD upon the clinical workforce" Journal of Nursing Management.
 (In press)